 Now when people say they’re going to move to Hawaii, they expect paradise when in reality that picture above only happens when no one lives there or when it snows (which happens like once every 10 years).
 So if you’re thinking about moving here take in this advice before you do.

 Hawaii doesn’t have any public transportation so you’re going to need a car.
 Now that sounds expensive right?
 Well it is!
 You can get an ok car for about $2,500 but that not good enough for me so I’ll probably buy the $5,000 special because I want to be really safe when I’m driving around half naked in Hawaii.
 Next let’s talk about food.
 If you don’t like coconuts stay out of Hawaii no one does here so if you’re looking at this thing and judging I’ll have you know that they are delicious once you drink them or turn them into everything from shakes to soup.

 Next is the cost of living, yes it’s high here but what would life be worth if it were cheap?
 Ill tell you: its worthless!
 Just kidding, there’s no such thing as a worthless life.
 This is honestly just context for the rest of the article so that when brad talks about it he explains how much things cost and what you can get with your money i.e. “you could also buy ONE TICKET to see rihanna in concert” therefore showing you what a deal moving to Hawaii actually is (a crazy good one).

 Get away from the cold and snowy winters

-Hawaii is a perfect destination for many people looking to get away from the cold and snowy winters or for those who are looking for something other than their average tropical vacation.
+Hawaii is a perfect destination for many people looking to get away from the cold and snowy winters, or for those who are looking for something other than their normal tropical vacation.
 Living in Hawaii can be rewarding both financially and socially.
-However, living in a 2700 miles from your family and friends can also be difficult if you do not plan correctly.
+However, living in a place that is 2700 miles from your family and friends can also be difficult if you do not plan correctly.

-Is it expensive to move to Hawaii?
+Is it Expensive to move to Hawaii?